United States Marine Corps: Korean War

 The beginning of the Korean War (1950–1953) saw the hastily formed Provisional Marine Brigade holding the defensive line at the Pusan Perimeter.
-To execute a flanking maneuver, General Douglas MacArthur called on United Nations forces, including U.S. marines, to make an amphibious landing at Inchon.
-The successful landing resulted in the collapse of North Korean lines and the pursuit of North Korean forces north near the Yalu River until the entrance of the People's Republic of China into the war.
-Chinese troops surrounded, surprised, and overwhelmed the overextended and outnumbered American forces.
-The U.S. Army's X Corps, which included the 1st Marine Division and the Army's 7th Infantry Division regrouped and inflicted heavy casualties during their fighting withdrawal to the coast, known as the Battle of Chosin Reservoir.
+To execute a flanking maneuver, General Douglas MacArthur called on United Nations forces, spearheaded by U.S. Marines, to make an amphibious landing at Inchon.
+The successful landing resulted in the collapse of North Korean lines and the pursuit of North Korean forces north near the Yalu River until the surprise entrance of the People's Republic of China into the war which overwhelmed the overextended and outnumbered the United Nations forces.
+1st Marine Division, which was attached to the U.S. Army's X Corps, regrouped and inflicted heavy casualties during its fighting withdrawal to the coast of Hungnam, known as the Battle of Chosin Reservoir.

+After their evacuation from Hungnam, 1st Marine Division would go on to participate in some of the most important battles of the war until the signing of the armistice in 1953.
+These included the First and second battles of Wonju, Operation Ripper, Chinese spring offensive and UN May–June 1951 counteroffensive.
+1st Marine Division played a central role in repelling the Chinese assault at the Battle of the Samichon River, the final battle of the war.

-The fighting calmed after the Battle of the Chosin Reservoir, but late in March 1953, the relative quiet of the war was broken when the People's Liberation Army launched a massive offensive on three outposts manned by the 5th Marine Regiment.
-These outposts were codenamed "Reno", "Vegas", and "Carson".
-The campaign was collectively known as the Nevada Cities Campaign.
-There was brutal fighting on Reno hill, which was eventually captured by the Chinese.
-Although Reno was lost, the 5th Marines held both Vegas and Carson through the rest of the campaign.
-In this one campaign, the Marines suffered approximately 1,000 casualties and might have suffered much more without the U.S. Army's Task Force Faith.
-Marines would continue a battle of attrition around the 38th Parallel until the 1953 armistice.
-During the war, the Corps expanded from 75,000 regulars to a force of 261,000 marines, mostly reservists; 30,544 marines were killed or wounded during the war, and 42 were awarded the Medal of Honor.
+During the war, the Corps expanded from 75,000 regulars to a force of 261,000 Marines, mostly reservists; 30,544 Marines were killed or wounded during the war, and 42 were awarded the Medal of Honor.